mamorshedalam/deskoto/README.md

 # Deskoto
 ### This website is made using Tailwind css.
 ---
 This website is completely made with Tailwind CSS CDN (v3.1.3) without any single line of CSS code.
+And all animation & DOM operations are done with vanilla JavaScript.

 ### Installation